#14: Mark Shulzhitskiy – the first russian LMP1 driver

 Q5 – How does it really affect your ability to race?

-You have a different feeling – the Japanese do everything perfection.
+You have a different feeling – the Japanese do everything perfectly.
 Everything is worked

 on together.
-British family – we worked a family.
+British family – we worked for a family.

 Q6 – What is your dream in racing?